CtrlK

 Suggestions

-Include a minimal but complete inline code example (register condition + register handler + register trigger) that is copy-paste ready, rather than relying entirely on external reference files
+Include a minimal but complete inline example (register condition + register handler + register trigger) that is copy-paste ready, rather than relying entirely on external reference files that may not be available.

-Add error handling guidance: what happens when a condition function throws an exception, and how to debug conditions that unexpectedly return false
+Add guidance on error handling: what happens if the condition function throws an exception, and how to debug conditions that unexpectedly return false.

 DimensionReasoningScore